casper-network/docs/source/docs/casper/workflow/setup-private-network.md

 - [Casper node setup - GitHub guide](https://github.com/casper-network/casper-node/tree/master/resources/production#casper-node-setup): A guide to configuring a system with the new Rust node to operate within a network.
 - [Basic node setup tutorial](/operators/setup/) : A guide on using `casper-node-launcher`, generation of directories and files needed for running casper-node versions and performing upgrades, generating keys, and setting up the config file for nodes.
-- [Set up Mainnet and Testnet validator nodes](https://docs.cspr.community/) : A set of guides for Main Net and Test Net node-operators on setting up setting up and configuring their Casper Network validator nodes.
+- [Set up Mainnet and Testnet validator nodes](https://docs.cspr.community/) : A set of guides for Main Net and Test Net node-operators on setting up and configuring their Casper Network validator nodes.

-Use these FAQ collection for tips and details for validators.
+Use these FAQ collections for tips and details for validators.
 - [FAQs for basic validator node ](https://docs.casperlabs.io/faq/faq-validator/)
 - [FAQs on Main Net and Test Net validator node setup](https://docs.cspr.community/docs/faq-validator.html)

 ## Step 2.
 Setting up the Directory
 Use the below guides to set up your private network directories.
-You will find several main directories are dedicated to different purposes.
+You will find several main directories dedicated to different purposes.

 - Go through the [file location](/operators/setup/#file-locations) section to get an understanding of how the directories are created and managed in a Casper private network.
 - Refer to the [Setting up a new network](/operators/create/) guide to identify the required configuration files to set up a genesis block.